Die Laughing (band)

 Die Laughing are an English goth band formed in 1986 by John Berry.

-Die Laughing are mainly remembered for their input to the 1990s goth scene with the classic lineup of Rachel Speight (vocals), John Berry (guitar) and Ian Holman (guitar).
+Die Laughing are mainly remembered for their input to the 1990s goth scene with the classic lineup of Rachel Iden (formerly Rachel Speight) (vocals), John Berry (guitar) and Ian Holman (guitar).
 Between 1992 and 1999 this line-up went on to release several albums and headline major venues and festivals throughout the UK and Europe.

 Mick Mercer said in his book Hex Files: The Gothic Bible what they have "which virtually every other UK act lacks, is this knowledge of melody and how to twist things into delightful forms".
 They were notable from their contemporaries because of the way they combined driving female vocals with hard edged gothic rock, a style typically dominated by male vocalists.
 Their unique and influential sound would lead them to become one of Britain's most popular gothic ethereal bands in the 1990s.

 History

 1986 to 1992

 Die Laughing's roots go back into the mid 1980s when the band was formed in Nottingham, UK by John Berry and vocalist Alison Turner.
 The name Die Laughing was chosen after Alison became hysterical with laughter during rehearsal.
 This line up was completed by bassist Stuart 'Rock God' Salt and Drummer Ian Fletcher, The band played a number of live shows with this original line up and recorded Two Demos - Insomnia (originally recorded for a 3 Track Single) & Wake, The title track "Wake" was Also re-recorded at Hemingbrough Hall Studios and featured on the rare compilation album "Underground Resistance" Shortly After this Ian Fletcher left and Was Replaced By Ricki 'baby face' Martin, The band split in 1988 after the release of their final 4 track demo "Of Hearts & Tears" when Alison left the band.
 Auditions were held but a new vocalist was not found and the band remained in hiatus until 1992.